-The potential hazard and the risk associated with the site was assessed.
+The potential hazards and the risks associated with the site were assessed.
 The overall risk rating was:

-Moderate risk for radioactivity affecting human health

-Moderate/low risk assigned to property, and

-Low risk to the environment and controlled waters.
+- Moderate risk for radioactivity affecting human health - Low risk assigned to property, and - Low risk to the environment and controlled waters.

 Following the initial assessment it was concluded that additional information was required to characterise and categorise the site.
 Further site investigation was required to assess whether phosphogypsum waste is present and if so what risk that could pose to relevant receptors.